Written by Jorge Argota · Legal Marketing · United States

 And the part that broke my assumption about marketing budgets is that the firms spending more weren’t less profitable; they were averaging around 40% profit margins.
 I spent a long time thinking of marketing as a cost you minimize and it turns out the data says the opposite, at least for the firms doing it right.

-I wrote a broader piece on law firm marketing budgets by firm size that covers dollar ranges from solo to large firm.
+I wrote a broader piece on law firm marketing budgets by firm size that covers dollar ranges from solo to large firm, channel allocation splits, and cost per lead benchmarks by practice area.
 This post is about what those high-growth firms are actually doing with the money and why spending three times more produces better margins instead of worse, which I still think is the most counterintuitive thing in legal marketing.

 So the thing I couldn’t figure out for a while is why spending 25% on marketing doesn’t just eat the profit.
 And the answer is that the marketing changes what kind of cases walk through the door and how those cases close.